-(a)(1) An adjudication of a child pursuant to this subtitle is not a criminal conviction for any purpose and does not impose any of the civil

-(2) An adjudication and disposition of a child in which the child's driving privileges have been suspended may not affect the child's driving record or result in a point assessment.
+- (a)(1) An adjudication of a child pursuant to this subtitle is not a criminal conviction for any purpose and does not impose any of the civil disabilities ordinarily imposed by a criminal conviction. - (2) An adjudication and disposition of a child in which the child's driving privileges have been suspended may not affect the child's driving record or result in a point assessment.
 The State Motor Vehicle Administration may not disclose information concerning or relating to a suspension under this subtitle to any insurance company or person other than the child, the child's parent or guardian, the court, the child's attorney, a State's Attorney, or law enforcement agency.

-- (3) Subject to paragraph (4) of this subsection, an adjudication of a child as delinquent by reason of the child's violation of the State vehicle laws, including a violation involving an unlawful taking or unauthorized use of a motor vehicle under § 7-105 or § 7-203 of the Criminal Law Article or § 14-102 of the Transportation Article or driving an off-highway recreational vehicle on a highway under § 13-401(b)(2) of the Transportation Article shall be reported by the clerk of the court to the Motor Vehicle Administration, which shall assess points against the child under Title 16, Subtitle 4 of the Transportation Article, in the same manner and to the same effect as if the child had been convicted of the offense. - (4)(i) An adjudication of a child as delinquent by reason of the child's violation of \S 21-902 of the Transportation Article or a finding that a child has committed a delinquent act by reason of the child's violation of \S 21-902 of the Transportation Article, without an adjudication of the child as delinquent, shall be reported by the clerk of the court to the Motor Vehicle Administration which shall suspend the child's license to drive as provided in \S 16-206(b) of the Transportation Article: - 1.
-For 1 year for a first adjudication as delinquent or finding of a delinquent act for a violation of § 21-902 of the Transportation Article; and - 2.
-For 2 years for a second or subsequent adjudication as delinquent or finding of a delinquent act for a violation of $\S 21-902$ of the Transportation Article. - (ii) In the case of a finding, without an adjudication, that a child has violated § 21-902 of the Transportation Article, the Motor vehicle Administration shall retain the report in accordance with § 16-117(b) (2) of the Transportation Article pertaining to records of licensees who receive a disposition of probation before judgment.
+- (3) Subject to paragraph (4) of this subsection, an adjudication of a child as delinquent by reason of the child's violation of the State vehicle laws, including a violation involving an unlawful taking or unauthorized use of a motor vehicle under § 7-105 or § 7-203 of the Criminal Law Article or § 14-102 of the Transportation Article or driving an off-highway recreational vehicle on a highway under § 13-401(b)(2) of the Transportation Article shall be reported by the clerk of the court to the Motor Vehicle Administration, which shall assess points against the child under Title 16, Subtitle 4 of the Transportation Article, in the same manner and to the same effect as if the child had been convicted of the offense. - (4)(i) An adjudication of a child as delinquent by reason of the child's violation of § 21-902 of the Transportation Article or a finding that a child has committed a delinquent act by reason of the child's violation of § 21-902 of the Transportation Article, without an adjudication of the child as delinquent, shall be reported by the clerk of the court to the Motor Vehicle Administration which shall suspend the child's license to drive as provided in § 16-206(b) of the Transportation Article:

+1. For 1 year for a first adjudication as delinquent or finding of a delinquent act for a violation of \S 21-902 of the Transportation Article; and

+2. For 2 years for a second or subsequent adjudication as delinquent or finding of a delinquent act for a violation of \S 21-902 of the receive a disposition of probation before judgment.